 How to donate: If you live in London, the charity can collect your old electronic devices.
 Alternatively, you could send your old phone via Royal Mail.

 Oxfam, the biggest and best-known charity organisation in the UK, also accepts old working and non-functioning mobiles.

 If the phone is in good working condition, Oxfam will refurbish, repackage it and sell it in one of their many shops across the country.
-Non-working mobiles will be sent to Oxfam’s environmentally-friendly partner CTR which will recycle old phones and repurpose their parts.
+Non-working mobiles will be sent to Oxfam’s environmentally-friendly partner CTR, which will recycle old mobile phones and repurpose their parts.

-How to donate: You can donate your mobile phone in your nearest Oxfam shop or make an online donation via Fonebank.
+How to donate: You can donate old phones in your nearest Oxfam shop or make an online donation via Fonebank.

 The charity takes old phones that they can resell for an average of £5—enough to make a huge difference to people in need.